Jump to section

-An overview of computed vision in manufacturing
+An overview of computer vision in manufacturing

 Computer vision is quickly emerging as an integral part of the modern connected factory.